videolan/libvlcsharp/README.md

 - [License](#license)

 ## Goal

+LibVLCSharp's goal is to support all .NET runtimes (Xamarin/Mono, .NET Core and .NET Framework) on most operating systems by targeting .NET Standard 2.0.

+We also aim to provide you with a custom video control integrated with the OS native UI toolkit.
+That means integration with UWP, Cocoa (Xamarin.Mac), GTK# and game engines with Mono support (Unity, Unreal, Godot).
+For a current status, see [Supported platforms](#supported-platforms) and [Roadmap](#roadmap).

 `libvlc` is a complete, opensource and crossplatform multimedia framework written in C. On the other hand, Xamarin allows true crossplatform .NET code on all platforms and provides an efficient way to build crossplatform UIs with Xamarin.Forms.